hsgg/1-node-supercomputer/2023/blog-20230108-bad-documentaries.md

 The documentary argues that a significant part of that is due to its political stability.
 Remember the world wars?
 Me neither, but we all learned about them, and they destroyed a lot all over Europe.
 It could be one reason why Germany is significantly poorer.

 There are other reasons why the Swiss are so rich.
-According to the documentary, these include at least education and their global commodities trade, and probably some more things I am forgetting.
+According to the documentary, these include education and their global commodities trade, and probably some more things I am forgetting.

 The arguments make sense.
 The documentary is probably correct.

 ## Act II: The Incompleteness of the Argument

-However, to show that the wars are indeed an important reason for Switzerland's riches, one would want to see the mean wealth per person as a function of time.
+However, to show that the wars are indeed an important reason for Switzerland's riches compared to Germany's, one would want to see the median wealth per person as a function of time.
 That graph should include the period of the world wars.
 The expectation is to see a significant reduction in Germany's wealth, and maybe only a little reduction for the Swiss and Americans.

 Why is the documentary not showing such a graph?
-What is it that makes the narrator say so confidently that the world wars are a reason (not the only reason) for Swiss wealth?
+What is it that makes the narrator say so confidently that the world wars are a reason (not the only reason) for Swiss relative wealth?
 Did they see such a graph?
 If they did, why don't they show it?
 Is it hard to make such a graph?
 Did [Piketty & Co.](http://piketty.pse.ens.fr/en/capital21c2) not collect such data?

 So here is my gripe: The documentary fails to present a convincing argument why the arguments presented are the actual reasons for Swiss wealth.
 We as the viewers are left out of the full argumentation.
 An argument needs more than to be internally consistent and plausible.
 We need to hear the reasoning that leads us to believe these are the actual processes that lead to Swiss riches.